Robotertechnik/caffe/README.md

 Everything here is subject to change, including the history of this branch.

-Consider PR #2016 for reducing memory usage.
+PR #2016 for reducing memory usage.

+PR #1946 for MSRA initialization.

 See `future.sh` for details.